The Bracken Marketing Approach to Social Media for Life Sciences Companies

-Use tools such as HubSpot or IFTTT to automate your Facebook posting by mirroring the content you’ve already built for LinkedIn.
+Use tools such as HubSpot to automate your Facebook posting by mirroring the content you’ve already built for LinkedIn.

 I’ve mentioned a few tools to use that make social media marketing easier.
 Here’s a more complete list to check out as you plan your social media strategy.

 A Note about Advertising…

 Today, social media platforms, especially LinkedIn and Facebook, favor accounts that use paid advertising.
 Some interesting statistics about LinkedIn…did you know that there are 500 million LinkedIn users of which approximately 40% of log in every day?
 Of the current 500 million users, 40 million of those users are identified as decision makers.
 This makes LinkedIn an important channel for reaching key life science decision makers.
 A reminder, advertising is a different beast that organic SMM.
 Check out our post on social advertising to learn more.

 Now that you know what to consider when preparing your SMM posts, where you are going to publish them, and whether paid advertising is one of the methods that makes you sense for your business, let’s start posting!
 If you have any more questions on the subject, we’d love to chat.
 Schedule a free social media marketing consultation with Bracken.